 - Flashlight – Please don’t go without it.

 - Bring at least a few pairs of change as you might get wet often.

 - A few disposable bags for wet clothes and your phone and camera to save them from getting wet.

 Responsible travel tips for making the most of the Manu Park, Peru

 - Please don’t make noise.
-Your noises might scare the animals away.
+Or else you will scare the animals away.